Benefits to Membership

 Initiatives and Projects

-Members have exclusive opportunities to participate in national initiatives and projects creating an interconnected web of students, campuses, and communities committed to advancing democracy and civic engagement on our campuses and in our communities.
+Members have exclusive opportunities to participate in national initiatives creating an interconnected web of students, campuses, and communities committed to democracy.

 Partnerships formed between TDC and national organizations give our members access to a myriad of opportunities to develop, participate, and communicate the results of their collaborative civic work and democratic learning efforts.

 TDC has amassed a national clearinghouse of resources, publications, program designs, curricula, and project development strategies for community colleges.
 All member institutions have access to these materials and ideas which extend beyond volunteerism embracing civic work broadly to include the democratic practice.